 55. Bifold Wallet

-If you’re unsure of what to do with your quality fabric remnants, why not sew this cute DIY wallet?
+If you’re unsure of what to do with your quality fabric scraps, why not sew this cute DIY wallet?
 It will make a cool bi-fold wallet for anyone, regardless of age and gender.

-Even the beginner sewer can make this baby headband.
+Even a beginner sewer can make a baby headband from fabric scraps.
 You just need to safely choose the right fabric for your baby.

 57. Gathered Clutch